xslattery/Isometric-Game/README.md

 - gdi32.lib
 - user32.lib

-- *These may not be needed:*
+- *These may not be needed but are included:*
 - kernel32.lib
 - shell32.lib

+- **Other Libraries:**
+- Freetype
+- NOTE: Freetype also requires 'msvcrt.lib' and 'msvcmrt.lib'
+- GLEW

 ## Build Process:
 This project includes a **bash build script** (for OSX) or a **bat build script** (for Win32) that when run will build the project.
 The Compiler user by the bash build script is *Clang*.
-The compiler used by the bat build script is *MSVC*. *NOTE:* For Win32 Visual Studio is required as *vcvarsall.bat* needs to be run for MSVC to work.
+The compiler used by the bat build script is *MSVC*. *NOTE:* For Win32 Visual Studio is required as *vcvarsall.bat* with a x64 target needs to be run for MSVC to work.

 - **./build_osx.sh**, will generate an OSX exectuable using *Clang*.
 - **build_win32.bat**, will generate an Windows exectuable using *MSVC*.